punk-domains/punk-contracts/README.md

 Verifying TLD contracts generated through the factory is a bit tricky, but there is a way around the issue.
 See `scripts/temp/deployTld.js` for instructions.

+#### Manually verify TLD contract on Etherscan

+1. Flatten the code (`npx hardhat flatten <path-to-contract>.sol >> <flat-contract-name>.sol`).
+2. Delete all instances of SPDX Licences except one.
+3. Go to Etherscan and select single file verification.
+4. Turn on optimizations.
+5. Select 0.8.4 for compiler (do not delete other pragma solidity lines in the file, even if they are for a different Solidity version).
+6. Generate the ABI-encoded constructor arguments using this online tool: https://abi.hashex.org/.
+Make sure you generate all arguments needed in the TLD **constructor**, including the Factory address.
+7. Submit for verification and hope for the best :)

 ## Audit tools

 ### Flatten the contracts